Aidan Stone

-He began his career at Sporting Khalsa and Brocton, before being signed by Burnley, from where he was loaned out to Lancaster City.
+Stone began his career at Sporting Khalsa and Brocton, before being signed by Burnley, from where he was loaned out to Lancaster City.
 He joined Mansfield Town in June 2019 and made his English Football League debut in February 2020.
 He signed with Port Vale in June 2021 and helped the club to win promotion out of League Two via the play-offs in 2022.
+He joined Notts County on a free transfer in June 2023.
+He was loaned to Boston United in September 2024 and transferred to Yeovil Town in February 2025.
+He signed with Truro City in August 2025.

+Early and personal life

+Aidan Thomas Stone was born in Stafford on 20 July 1999.
+He grew up in Hednesford and attended Kingsmead School and Wolgarston High School.
+He is a Birmingham City supporter.

 Career

 Early career

-Born in Stafford, Stone attended Kingsmead School and Wolgarston High School.
-He played as a centre-half in his youth until he put on extra weight at the age of 14 and decided to concentrate on goalkeeping.
+Stone played as a centre-half in his youth until he put on extra weight at the age of 14 and decided to concentrate on goalkeeping.
 He played for Sporting Khalsa.
-Having failed a three-month trial spell at Walsall at the age of 16, he joined Midland League side Brocton in February 2016, winning the club's young player and players’ player of the year awards during the 2016–17 Premier Division relegation campaign.
-He won two caps for the England Schoolboys U18s team in 2017, playing against Northern Ireland and Australia in England's victorious Centenary Shield campaign.
+Having failed a three-month trial spell at Walsall at the age of 16, he joined Midland League side Brocton in February 2016, winning the club's young player and players' Player of the Year awards during the 2016–17 Premier Division relegation campaign.
+He won a total of six caps for the England Schoolboys U18s team in 2017, playing against Northern Ireland and Australia in England's victorious Centenary Shield campaign.

 Burnley

-Stone was signed by Burnley to a one year-contract with the option of a further 12 months in June 2017.
+Stone was signed by Burnley to a one-year contract with the option of a further 12 months in June 2017.
 He signed a new one-year contract in April 2018.
 He joined Lancaster City in July 2018 in a loan deal to run the first half of the 2018–19 season.
 He made one FA Trophy appearance at Lancaster.
 He played for Burnley U23s in the 2019 Lancashire Senior Cup final, which ended in a 2–0 defeat to Blackburn Rovers.
-He credited Nick Pope, Joe Hart and Tom Heaton for having a positive influence on his career, saying "it’s nice to have them as colleagues but also as friends".
+He credited Nick Pope, Joe Hart and Tom Heaton for having a positive influence on his career, saying "it's nice to have them as colleagues but also as friends".